tan200224/Research_Blog/Research_Demo/readme.md

 Despite our initial experiments showing that synthetic data generated through Variational Autoencoders (VAEs) did not significantly enhance the performance of our segmentation model, we remain committed to improving our approach.
 Moving forward, we plan to explore a variety of alternative methods to improve the quality and effectiveness of synthetic data.
 1. Adjust the parameters
 2. Change the input and architecture of our VAE
-3. Explore other generative techniques such as
+3. Explore other generative techniques, such as:
    * Generative Adversarial Networks (GANs)
    * Diffusion model
 4. Enhancing data complexity and variability